arjunvynipadath/docs/README.txt

 ==============================================================================

-This is the OpenFabrics Enterprise Distribution (OFED) version 3.5-1 software package supporting InfiniBand and iWARP fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 3.5-1 software package supporting InfiniBand, iWARP and RoCE fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.